 Leveraging R-Tech’s success in Japan, the two moved to Bethesda, MD and established Sucampo Group, an affiliation of companies in the Americas, Asia and Europe.
 Sachiko was Sucampo Group’s founding CEO and Chair of the Board, and served there until 2012.
-During her time at Sucampo, Sachiko conducted the research and development, and the operation of the company, and the successful launch of Drs.’
-Second product AMITIZA® for the treatment of chronic idiopathic constipation in adults, irritable bowel syndrome with constipation and opioid-induced constipation in adults.
-Sucampo, which acquired R-Tech Ueno in 2015, is listed and traded on NASDAQ.
-In 2012, Sachiko co-founded VLP Therapeutics, LLC to combat the 21st century global public health problems through revolutionary i-αVLP Technology.
+During her time at Sucampo, Sachiko conducted the research and development, and the operation of the company, and the successful launch of Drs.’ second product AMITIZA® for the treatment of chronic idiopathic constipation in adults, irritable bowel syndrome with constipation and opioid-induced constipation in adults.
+Sucampo, which acquired R-Tech Ueno in 2015, was listed and traded on NASDAQ until its acquisition.
+In 2013, Sachiko co-founded VLP Therapeutics to combat the 21st century global public health problems through revolutionary vaccine technology.

 - Co-Founder & Managing Member, S&R Technology Holdings, LLC, Bethesda, Maryland

 - Co-Founder & Board of Directors, RUSK Intellectual Reserve AG, Zug, Switzerland

 - Co-Founder, President & CEO, S&R Foundation, Washington, D.C.

 - Founder and Chair, Halcyon Incubator, Washington D.C.